Laptop Tips

 laptop cooling pad

-For users who use notebooks, it is especially easy to get hot when playing games in summer, and sometimes it is not possible to solve the problem of high ambient temperature fundamentally by cleaning up the dust.
+For users who use notebooks, it is especially easy to get hot when playing games in summer, and sometimes, it is impossible to solve the problem of high ambient temperatures by simply cleaning the dust.

 In this case, it is recommended to use a cooling pad or an exhaust radiator to enhance the heat dissipation performance.